godotengine/godot-docs/classes/class_rigidbody.rst

 - void **set_axis_velocity** **(** :ref:`Vector3<class_Vector3>` axis_velocity **)**

-Set an axis velocity.
+Sets an axis velocity.
 The velocity in the given vector axis will be set as the given vector length.
 This is useful for jumping behavior.